dand010/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: Bridging Global Coffee Farms to Nepal
     text: >
-      Nep.Coffee is a leading importer of premium green coffee beans, connecting the world's finest harvests with Nepal's burgeoning coffee industry.
-We are committed to quality, sustainability, and empowering the Nepali coffee ecosystem.
+      NepCoffee is a leading importer of premium green coffee beans, fueling Nepal's vibrant coffee scene, and a dedicated exporter of exceptional Nepali specialty coffee, sharing our unique terroir with the globe.
+We are committed to quality, sustainability, and empowering the entire Nepali coffee ecosystem.
     actions:
       - label: Contact Us
         altText: Contact Nep COffee